Qiskit Advanced Free 18/61 in series 55 minutes By

 The T gate has two eigenstates: |0⟩ with eigenvalue 1 (phase θ = 0) and |1⟩ with eigenvalue e^(iπ/4) (phase θ = 1/8).
 A common mistake is preparing |0⟩ instead of |1⟩ as the eigenstate:

-qc.x(eigenstate[0]) # <-- this line is missing
+qc.x(eigenstate[0]) # <-- the line that is easy to forget

 Without the X gate, the eigenstate register starts in |0⟩, and since T|0⟩ = |0⟩, QPE correctly returns θ = 0.
 The circuit is technically correct; it just measures the wrong eigenvalue.
 Always verify which eigenstate you are preparing and which eigenvalue it corresponds to.